jkunisak/rna_sequencing_workflow_marthlab_rotation/README.md

 ## Getting Started
 ### Installing Necessary Software
 To get started (assuming the user works in the Marth lab), a few tools need to be installed.
-The pipeline requires that the tools be installed in a "software" folder that exists in the home directory.
+The pipeline requires that the tools be installed in a `software` folder that exists in the home directory (`~`).
 The `fastqc`, `hisat2`, `samtools`, and `salmon` modules will be used and loaded automatically when running the pipeline.

 The first tool that needs to be installed is `trimmomatic`.
 This is needed when analyzing data from single cell RNA sequencing to remove adapter sequences.
 To install `trimmomatic`, please use the following command: